 My tweets are aren’t idle complaints, observations or reflections on my feelings.
 My 140 characters stay on the theme.

 Your account needs to appear consistent.
 Delete off-topic tweets.
 After a day of no replies or retweets, delete it.

 A consistent twitter is resource worth following.
 When people see that you don’t have thousands of tweets archived, your account looks ordered.

 If you build a twitter account supporting Trump, you better be a huge Trump supporter.
 This is true if you build an account about social justice, white supremacy, sales, or art.

 You don’t have to be public—two of the most authentic accounts I follow are anonymous.
-But you absolutely have to live the life you build your twitter theme around.
+But you must absolutely have to live the life you build your twitter theme around.

 You can’t have an account about healthy eating if you’re a fat ass.
 You’d have more success with fat acceptance account.

 Even if you’re anonymous, your tweets will show authenticity.
 Authenticity is attractive and powerful because, by definition, it is impossible to fake.

 They read a tweet or an article that they really like.
 I know they really like it because they retweet it.

 Anyone can retweet what they see.
 To inspire engagement, you need to add value to the things you retweet.
 I like to quote an important line or give a glowing recommendation when I retweet.

 Some tweets stand alone and simply require a retweet.
-I regularly quotes the best line from the article before I share it.
+I regularly quote the best line from the article before I share it.
 It works wonders for the article exposure.
 I’m always trying to help.

-Make your bio great
+How to Grow Your Twitter Following: Make your bio great

 A “good bio” is the twitter equivalent of a “nice guy.”
 No one likes a nice guy.

 A “great bio” mentions extraordinary things about yourself.
 A great bio shows what makes you stand out.

 Your bio is great if you think it’d be a great tagline for a resume or a dating profile.

 Twitter is a platform that rewards writing skill.
 The only way to improve a skill is practice.

 It’s not because blogging gives you great content to share.
 That helps, but the real benefit is that it forces you to exercise your writing muscle.

-As long as you are getting better, your ability to put a message in 140 characters will improve.
+As long as you are getting better, your ability to put a message in 280 characters will improve.

 Choose your battles wisely